komorebidev/time/scripts/README.md

 # Troubleshooting

 * To check email delivery logs, need to register this resource in Azure
+* Easiest to set the recipient as personal email because Azure subdomains can get blocked by corporate settings
+* Check spam too

 ```powershell
 az provider register --namespace Microsoft.Insights